A Message from our Founder:

 atmosphere than today's combined efforts of the whole of Europe.

-We need to raise additional capital to finish the construction of our Kittyhawk project at a rate that is beyond what our existing investors can provide, which is why we have engaged MM Dillon and Company to conduct a private placement stock sale for us.
+We need to raise additional capital to finish our Carbon Capture technology development, and construct the first phase of our Kittyhawk project, which is why we have engaged MM Dillon and Company to conduct a private placement stock sale for us.
 MM Dillon's website is http://www.mmdillon.com .
-You can download our stock sale private placement document here www.envirepel.com/2013ppm.pdf .
-If you are interested in purchasing stock as part of our private placement, please contact Mr. Doug Harvey at email@example.com, or send your inquiry to firstname.lastname@example.org .
+You can download our stock sale private placement document here www.envirepel.com/2014ppm.pdf .
+If you are interested in purchasing stock as part of our private placement, please contact Mr. Doug Harvey at firstname.lastname@example.org, or send your inquiry to email@example.com .

 It has been more than seventy years since the idea of developing combustion and refining technology to solve a country's energy supply challenges was done by a small group of dedicated people, and they didn't have the array of Agencies to contend with that we have today.
 What they developed in the 1930's help fuel the largest standing army the world has ever seen, and it hasn't been done since, not until now.
 Now, its our turn.